daniildin/nbaprojectDaniilFahmy/README.md

 ## Conclusion

-Superteams dominate headlines—and based on the data, they **also dominate performance and revenue**.
+Superteams dominate headlines and based on the data, they **also dominate performance and revenue**.
 While they cost more per win, the return they generate makes them a **stable, high-yield investment**.

 Balanced teams, while cheaper, show greater variance.
 This can lead to surprise playoff runs or total collapses.
 From a business perspective, **superteams offer better predictability and monetization potential**.